hazard-ready/disaster-preparedness/README.md

 # Disaster Preparedness Web Interactive

+### raster notes

+I will flesh these out properly tomorrow, but here are assumptions for me not to forget to mention:

+1. only GeoTIFF is currently supported
+2. we use band 0 without asking
+3. unsigned integer values
+4. one file per data source
+5. higher value == more serious warning
+6. SRIDs other than EPSG:4326 get reprojected to that (same as for shapefiles)
+7. we now have a minimum requirement of GDAL 2.0.0

+### end raster notes

 The project will explore traditional and qualitative scoring assessments of “risk/resiliency factors” associated with regional crisis preparedness and demonstrate how actionable steps in community engagement can create a different portrait of resiliency.
 It is based on [a pioneering project from Oregon](https://github.com/Oregon-Public-Broadcasting/earthquake-preparedness) but has been generalized to make it easy to clone and tailor to other regions.

 # Dependencies